arq¶

 non-blocking job enqueuing and execution.
 Multiple jobs (potentially hundreds) can be run simultaneously

-using a pool of asyncio
+using a pool of asyncio Tasks.

-. - pre-forked
+- pre-forked

 - The worker starts two processes and uses the subprocess to execute all jobs, there’s no overhead in forking a process for each job.